 If this is once established there is little more to say.
 At every extension of his purchases the buyer will calculate his maximum.
 If we were to add together the calculations of all buyers we should obtain the quantities of goods which might be placed against every conceivable price.
 Where goods are held for high figures only small quantities will be sold, and that to the most "capable" buyers for the satisfaction of their most urgent demand.
 Where prices are low larger quantities will be sold, partly to the richest buyers to meet their less urgent demand, partly to others who are less "capable."
-But, at a fixed price, only a fixed amount will be demanded and may be sold.
-If now sellers, on their side, come to market with a fixed quantity of goods which must be entirely got rid of, they will find the price already determined.
+But, at a fixed price, only a fixed amount will be demanded and may be sold, If now sellers, on their side, come to market with a fixed quantity of goods which must be entirely got rid of, they will find the price already determined.
 It is that price at which just this amount is demanded.

-Here again we have the same determinant facts;-the amount of supply already owned, the degree of want or desire, and the purchasing power of the buyers.
-The two latter have, however, the peculiarity that what decides is not simply the money equivalent of the marginal purchaser, or the marginal class of purchasers, but the money equivalent of the marginal purchaser, or class of purchasers, for the marginal good or goods.
+Here again we have the same determinant facts;- the amount of supply already owned, the degree of want or desire, and the purchasing power of the buyers.
+The two latter have, however, the peculiarity that what decides is not simply the money equivalent of the marginal purchaser, or the marshal class of purchasers, but the money equivalent of the marginal purchaser, or class of purchasers, for the marginal good or goods.

 Where sellers do not wish to part with their whole supply, but to retain a portion, either for their own use or for future sale in some altered condition of the market; where, instead of free competition on both sides, some monopoly exists, or the sale, instead of being public and open to all, takes place privately and in small groups or quite in isolation;-in such cases our law of price can act only imperfectly or in a greatly weakened manner.
-At the same time the characteristic element in the formation of price-that the purchasing power of the buyers is put in the scale-will always, excepting, at most, the case of monopoly on the side of the buyers, be present and each other, have the same use value, and are all valued according to the amount of the marginal utility.
-One and the same buyer will not consent to pay other than one price for the similar items which are all bought at the same time: he will not pay more for one than for another, and for none will he pay a higher sum than the marginal equivalent.
-This shows that he values them all equally, and all according to the same marginal amount.
-Otherwise there would be nothing to prevent his paying different prices for them, and possibly paying more than the marginal equivalent for a great many of them-indeed for all except one, the marginal item. retain its importance.
+At the same time the characteristic element in the formation of price-that the purchasing power of the buyers is put in the scale-will always, excepting, at most, the case of monopoly on the side of the buyers, be present and retain its importance.
 Goods are not paid for simply according to the amount of utility (i.e. of marginal utility) which they render to the buyers, but also according to the amount of purchasing power which the marginal buyers put on that utility.